 - A resume

 - An unofficial transcript

-- One writing sample (500 words): Think about a professional role model for you in journalism.
+- One writing sample (500 words): Identify your professional role model in journalism.
 What attributes do you admire most about this person and why?

 - Contact information for one faculty reference

 Finalists will be contacted for an online interview after the application closing date.

 The Bloomberg-UNC-Berkeley Business Journalism Diversity Program has two aims: to introduce current and future journalism students to the dynamic field of business journalism and to increase diversity among journalists reporting on business.
 It will provide participants unparalleled access to a leading financial news organization, as well as to some of the most influential people in the industry.